-Resisting the impulse to become a pet parent can be difficult when you’re up against children begging for a puppy, or that pang of need you feel when watching adorable cat videos on the internet.
+Resisting the impulse to become a pet parent can be difficult when you’re up against children begging for a puppy or that pang of need you feel when watching adorable cat videos on the internet.

 Getting a pet might seem simple enough–adopt a pup or feline friend and live happily ever after–but there’s more to it than paying adoption fees and having the first vet visit.
 In fact, there’s a lot to consider before a prospective pet parent, like yourself, brings home a new fuzzy friend.

 How much it costs to rent a pet-friendly property will reflect the cost of living where you are.
 In a city like San Francisco, you can expect to pay extremely high rent to live with your pet friend.
 However, living with a cat or dog in a less expensive metro area like Phoenix or Detroit will likely be much more affordable.
-But keep in mind, you’ll be renting with your furry companion for many years, unless you purchase your own home in their lifetime.
+But keep in mind, you’ll be renting with your furry companion for many years unless you purchase your own home in their lifetime.

-But that doesn’t count the additional capital costs of the first year, which include spaying and neutering, collars and pet furniture.
+But that doesn’t count the additional capital costs of the first year, which include spaying and neutering, collars, and pet furniture.
 You can expect to tack on an additional $600 for dogs and $400 for cats.

 Now that you have your yearly pet budget nailed down, there are a couple of hidden costs you’ll need to add:

 Cats scratch, and puppies chew.
 There are ways to get around these kinds of shenanigans, but you can and should expect that your adorable pet will damage or destroy something you own.
-There’s no real way of saying what that might be, but it’s good to put a little cash away for “just in case” replacements.
+There’s no way of knowing what that might be, but it’s good to put a little cash away for “just in case” replacements.

 Of course, there are also those pet-appropriate toys that will be destroyed due to normal wear and tear.
 You’ll get a feel for how often you’ll have to replace these the longer you live with your pet.
-Start setting some money aside in your budget now by doing some online comparison-shopping.
+Start setting some money aside in your budget now by doing some online comparison shopping.

 Cat parents get off a bit easier here.
-Although, the question for feline friends might be how much you want to spend on a web cam to watch your kitty frolic while you are away at the office.
+Although, the question for feline friends might be how much you want to spend on a webcam to watch your kitty frolic while you are away at the office.

 For instance, a sick pet could affect your income.
-According to an ASPCA Pet Health Insurance survey, 30 percent of pet parents said that they have missed work due to a pet illness.
-Three out of 10 pet parents said they missed work days after the loss of a pet.
+According to our own survey, 30 percent of pet parents said they had missed work due to a pet illness.
+Three out of 10 pet parents said they missed workdays after the loss of a pet.

-ASPCA Pet Health Insurance Pet Loss Survey, January-April 2016
+"ASPCA Pet Health Insurance Loss Survey, January-April 2016 featured on dailymail.com